Youth Member of the Year

 Eligibility

-• Current AjPHA member, 18 years or younger as of January 1 of the year applying.
+• Current AjPHA member, 18 years or younger as of January 1 of the current year

-• May not be a current National AjPHA president, president-elect, vice president, secretary or treasurer
+• May not be a current AjPHA officer (president, president-elect, vice president, secretary or treasurer)

-• A nominee may presented for consideration until the nominee wins or exceeds the age limit
+• A nominee may be presented for consideration until the nominee wins or exceeds the age limit

-The following must be provided on the application:
+Nomination applications are due by December 1.
+The following information must be provided on the application:

 • APHA and AjPHA involvement